- High Contrast:

-WHO SHOULD ATTEND: Health and social service professionals, and others in such fields as medicine, nursing, public health, community health, infection control, institutional health, communicable disease and correctional services, working with populations at high risk of tuberculosis.
+WHO SHOULD ATTEND: Health and social service professionals and others working with populations at high risk of TB in such fields as medicine, nursing, public health, community health, infection control, institutional health, communicable disease and correctional services.

 Early Bird Full Conference (up to Oct 24, 2016): $400

 Early Bird Daily (up to Oct 24, 2016): $275

 General Full Conference (after Oct 24, 2016): $450